Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 ---
 # Step Explorer

 _Step Explorer_ helps you to see how customers navigate through a conversation.
-It shows key paths in the conversation, such as how customers react to the Virtual Agent's responses and questions, as well as identifying points where customers disengage, all within a specified time frame.
-This information allows you to evaluate and improve your Virtual Agent for better understanding, potentially increasing orders, bookings, or reducing support requests.
+It shows key paths in the conversation, such as how customers react to the virtual agent's responses and questions, as well as identifying points where customers disengage, all within a specified time frame.
+This information allows you to evaluate and improve your virtual agent for better understanding, potentially increasing orders, bookings, or reducing support requests.
 The Step Explorer lets you explore conversation steps and how they connect with each other.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/step-explorer.png" width="100%" />